zafergurel/KeyFinder/README.md

 KeyFinder
 =========

-KeyFinder is a simple application that finds resource key strings in source files.
+KeyFinder is a simple Windows console application that finds resource key strings in source files.

 ## The Motivation and the Problem